-For those who are interested, this program also provides participants with an opportunity to complete seven of the requisite 15 credits needed to obtain a transcriptable Museum Studies specialization for undergraduates or a certificate for graduate and lifelong education students.
+Note: This program provides participants with an opportunity to complete seven of the requisite 15 credits needed to obtain a transcript for a Museum Studies specialization for undergraduates or a certificate for graduate and lifelong education students.
 Sponsored by the Department of Art, Art History and Design and the Museum Studies Program in the College of Arts & Letters, and the Michigan State University Museum.